Nomination Guide / Instructions

 - Nominee’s name and primary email address

 - A 20 word, or less, suggested citation, which typically starts with “for” and should be concise, but broad enough to encompass the nominee’s contributions.
 Examples of citations.

-- A 1-page narrative that provides a concise and accurate description of the nominee’s contributions, with an emphasis on impact and activities that support the nomination category you select.
+- A 1-page narrative that provides a concise and accurate description of the nominee’s contributions, with an emphasis on impact and activities that support the nomination category you selected.
 Tips for an effective narrative.
 Note, this must be submitted as a PDF document.

 - Supporting documents, in PDF format, (10 pages or less in total):

 - Current CV/resume (required)